j-paulino/cors-web-worker/README.md

 # CORSWorker.js

 ## CORS Web Workers
 Wrapper class around the Worker object.
-Uses the Blog api to build Workers from scripts in different domains.
+Uses the Blob api to build Workers from scripts in different domains.
 The Worker script can be hosted at domain A and you can import scripts from domain B, C, D...etc.
 The worker is assemble asynchronously, but things can be done in a synchronous matter.

 ### Post messages to your worker before it's created.
 The messages will be queued until the worker is ready.